Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have performed a comprehensive study on solar flares from 2010-2022 that are correlated to coronal waves (or large-scale coronal propagating fronts) to understand how they may be affected by the presence of a coronal mass ejection.
-We analyze GOES SXR emission and its temporal evolution for coronal-wave-associated flares, comparing events with accompanying CMEs to those without.
-The analysis further distinguishes non-sunquake isolated coronal wave flares from flares associated with sunquakes and from flares exhibiting neither a sunquake nor a coronal wave.
+We have performed a comprehensive study on solar flares from 2010-2022 that are correlated with coronal waves (or large-scale coronal propagating fronts) to understand how they may be affected by the presence of a coronal mass ejection.
+We analyze GOES SXR emission and its temporal evolution for coronal-wave-associated flares, comparing with events that have an accompanying CME as well as those without.
+The analysis further distinguishes non-sunquake isolated coronal wave flares from flares associated with sunquakes, and from flares exhibiting neither a sunquake nor a coronal wave.
 By cross-referencing catalogs of sunquakes, CMEs, and coronal waves, we statistically compare these flare populations.
 The main results can be summarized as follows:

-\begin{enumerate} \item We found that coronal waves without an observed coronal mass ejection moved more slowly than coronal waves with a coronal mass ejection.
+\begin{enumerate} \item We find that coronal waves without an observed coronal mass ejection moved more slowly than coronal waves with a coronal mass ejection.
 Our fitting analysis has shown that coronal waves without CMEs are concentrated at lower propagation speeds with a clear maximum in the observed distribution, whereas coronal waves with CMEs span a much broader speed distribution that is skewed towards higher propagation speeds.
-Note that these wave speeds are originally from \citet{Nitta2013} and include only dates from 2010 to 2013. \item Our analysis also revealed that flares associated with CME-less coronal waves release their magnetic energy faster (i.e. more impulsive) than CME-related coronal wave flares; however, it seems CME-related coronal wave flares have more energy, seen in their greater maximum value of the soft X-ray time derivative and X-ray class. \item It was supported that CME-related flares have more energy in their significantly higher maximum flare emission measure and slightly hotter maximum flare temperature compared to CME-less coronal wave flares.
-Moreover, there is a weak but apparent correlation between coronal wave speed and emission measure or temperature. \end{enumerate}
+The distribution of flare energies confirms flares that have CMEs are more energetic than those without; this suggests a correlation where higher energy release is associated with increased wave propagation speeds.
+Note that these wave speeds are originally from \citet{Nitta2013} and include only dates from 2010 to 2013. \item Our analysis also revealed that isolated flares with coronal waves release their magnetic energy faster (i.e. more impulsive) than CME-related coronal wave flares; however, CME-related coronal wave flares have more energy.
+This trend was initially indicated by higher maximum values of the soft X-ray time derivative and X-ray class, but confirmed through temporal integration of the GOES SXR light curves for each recorded flare event. \item Our finding that CME-related flares release more energy is further supported by their significantly higher maximum flare emission measure and slightly hotter maximum flare temperature compared to isolated coronal wave flares.
+This may influence the apparent, but weak, correlation between coronal wave speed and emission measure or temperature. \end{enumerate}